 - First day of homeschool ideas

-- Homeschool scavenger hunt
+- First day of school scavenger hunt printable

 - Back to school bookmark printable

-- Back to school word search
+- Back to school word search printable

 - Back to school alphabet worksheets

-- Lego school supplies
+- Best Lego school supplies

 - Back to school gifts for kids

 September is a month of appreciation and heritage.
 Engage in activities that honor Hispanic Heritage Month and commemorate Labor Day.

 Hispanic Heritage Month, observed from September 15th to October 15th, celebrates the culture, contributions, and achievements of Hispanic and Latino Americans in the United States.